 Harvard Business Services can assist with your application so you don’t have to deal with the North Carolina Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

-The most common reasons to apply for Certificate of Authority if you plan to:
+The most common reasons to apply for a North Carolina Certificate of Authority are if you plan to:

-Keep in mind that even if the State of North Carolina does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a North Carolina Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-Once you have Foreign Qualification in North Carolina, the State of North Carolina requires all LLCs and stock Corporations to submit an annual report.
+Once you've acquired your North Carolina Foreign Qualification, the State of North Carolina requires all LLCs and stock Corporations to submit an annual report.
 Nonprofits and LPs are not required to submit an annual report.

 The fee for LLCs is $200 by mail ($202 online).
 The first report is due in the calendar year following initial registration by April 15th.

 The fee for a stock Corporations is $25 by mail (or $22.50 online).
-The due date for Corporation Annual report is 15th day of the 4th month after fiscal year end.
-For most, the due date is April 15th, but for example, if a corporation declares a fiscal year end of September, its report due date will be January 15th.
+The due date for a Corporation's Annual report is the 15th day of the 4th month after the fiscal year end has ended.
+For most, the due date is April 15th, but for example, if a corporation declares a fiscal year end in September, its report due date will be January 15th.